 Mr. Stockwell was selected by his clients to BTI Consulting’s 2010 and 2011 Client Service All-Star Team in recognition of his client service excellence.
 He was recognized in The Best Lawyers in America® for Intellectual Property Law and Patent Litigation in 2023 and the 15 years immediately preceding.
 He has been named repeatedly for Life Sciences to The International Who’s Who of Business Lawyers and the International Who's Who of Patent Lawyers in 2007, 2011 and 2013.
-Mr. Stockwell was also recognized as a Georgia “Super Lawyer” for Intellectual Property Law in 2009 and for Intellectual Property Litigation in 2022 and the 13 years immediately preceding by Super Lawyers magazine.
+Mr. Stockwell was also recognized as a Georgia “Super Lawyer” for Intellectual Property Law in 2009 and for Intellectual Property Litigation in 2023 and the 14 years immediately preceding by Super Lawyers magazine.
 He is listed in the 2022 and each of the 13 years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business.
 Mr. Stockwell has been recognized as one of Georgia Trend’s 2012 “Legal Elite” in the areas of General Practice/Trial Law and Intellectual Property Law.
 He has been selected as a “2013 Top Rated Lawyer in Intellectual Property” by Martindale-Hubbell and American Lawyer Media in The American Lawyer & Corporate Counsel magazine.
 Mr. Stockwell was named an “IP Star” by Managing Intellectual Property magazine in 2022 and the nine years immediately preceding.
 In 2022 and the nine years immediately preceding, he was named a top patent practitioner by IAM Patent 1000 – The World's Leading Patent Practitioners.
 In 2023, Mr. Stockwell was recognized as an IAM Strategy 300 Global Leader.
 He was honored with Managing IP's 2018 Americas IP Award for Outstanding Litigator: Georgia and again in 2021 as Practitioner of the Year (Litigation) in Georgia.
 Mr. Stockwell is AV® Preeminent™ rated by Martindale-Hubbell.*

 Mr. Stockwell regularly assists companies with intellectual property and related disputes and counseling.
 He has spoken on related topics at seminars sponsored by the ABA, PLI and various state and national bar and CLE organizations.
 Mr. Stockwell acted as an adjunct professor for the University of Georgia on intellectual property courses, and is an active member in the State Bar of Georgia.